 To stand in front of the cathedral's stately facade is the hiker's dream.
 Routinely, pilgrims ask me to take their photo and email it to them.
 Then they say, "I've got to go meet with St. James," and as has been the routine for centuries, they head into the cathedral.

 Santiago is a city built of its local granite.
-Most people picture Spain as a hot, arid land, but if western Europe had a rain forest, it would be here in its northwest corner.
-(Ireland is directly across the water.)
+Most people picture Spain as a hot, arid land, but the Atlantic northwest of Spain enjoys far more precipitation than the interior (Spain's northwest corner is home to a temperate rainforest, an hour north of Santiago).
 Rain off the Atlantic has colored Santiago's granite green with moss.

-Two blocks away, Santiago's public market is thriving, oblivious to the personal triumphs going on at St. James' tomb.
+Two blocks away from the cathedral, Santiago's public market is thriving, oblivious to the personal triumphs going on at St. James' tomb.
 There's something basic about wandering through a farmers market early in the morning anywhere in the world: Salt-of-the-earth people pull food out of the ground, cart it into the city, and sell what they've harvested to people who don't have gardens.

 Dried-apple grandmothers line up like a babushka cancan.
 Each sits on a stool so small it disappears under her work dress.
 At the women's feet are brown woven baskets filled as if they were cornucopias — still-dirty eggs in one; in the next, greens clearly pulled this morning, soil clinging to their roots.
 One woman hopes to earn a few extra euros with homebrews — golden bottles with ramshackle corks — one labeled licor café (coffee liquor), the other, orujo casero (homemade grappa).